DigitalSocrates/Experiments_in_DataScience/README.md

 # DataScience
-Repo for Data Science class
+Repo for ML Ops and Data Science experiments

 Basically collection of experimental scripts to learn each concept